 The GAG2 Pet Calculator is a free, browser-based reference and calculation tool for the Grow a Garden 2 pet system.
 It is built specifically for Grow a Garden 2, which is a sequel to the original Grow a Garden game and not an update or expansion.
 The two games share a genre and a Sheckle currency, but their pet systems are substantially different in ways that make GAG1 calculators inaccurate for GAG2 players.

 The tool surfaces every confirmed GAG2 pet in a single filterable browser.
 Each pet entry includes its rarity, its Sheckle map spawn price, its ability text, its source (map spawn, egg, or unreleased), and a verification tag.
-The Big and Huge variant calculator then takes any pet with a known spawn price and projects the expected Sheckle cost to roll a Normal, Big, or Huge variant, plus the probability of hitting the target within a budget you specify.
+The Big and Mega variant calculator then takes any pet with a known spawn price and projects the expected Sheckle cost to roll a Normal, Big, or Mega variant, plus the probability of hitting the target within a budget you specify.

 If you are playing the original game instead of the sequel, switch to the GAG1 Pet Calculator.
 The two pages do not share data, and using the wrong calculator will give you wrong numbers for your game.
+New to Grow a Garden 2 entirely?
+Start with the GAG2 Beginner Guide for an overview of the core mechanics before diving into pets.

 Grow a Garden 2 overhauled the pet system from the original game.
 Understanding the differences is essential before spending Sheckles on any pet.
-The biggest changes are the map spawn system, instant egg hatching, the new Big and Huge variant tiers, the absence of a trading economy, and the smaller active pet slot count.
+The biggest changes are the map spawn system, instant egg hatching, the new Big and Mega variant tiers, the absence of a trading economy, and the smaller active pet slot count.

 In GAG2, pets spawn on the map with a countdown timer.
 Players must walk to the spawn and buy the pet with Sheckles before the timer expires.
 If the timer runs out, the pet disappears and a new pet spawns elsewhere.
 In GAG1, pets came almost exclusively from egg shops that refreshed on a fixed schedule, and there was no map spawn mechanic.